griffithlab/rnabio.org/_posts/0000-07-01-Log_into_AWS.md

 Briefly the process for launching an EC2 instance for this course involves these steps:
 1. Login to AWS using the specific url and credentials (user/password) you were provided.
 2. Search for and select EC2 to access the EC2 console.
-3. Select Launch Instance, search for "cshl-seqtech-2021" in Community AMIs and Select.
+3. Select Launch Instance, search for "cshl-seqtech-2021" in My AMIs and Select.
-4. Choose "m5.2xlarge" instance type.
+4. Choose and Instance Type: Select "m5.2xlarge" and then "Next".
-5. Select one instance to launch, and select "Protect against accidental termination".
+5. Configure Instance Details: Select one instance to launch, select "Protect against accidental termination", and then "Next".
-6. Make sure that you see two snapshots.
+6. Add Storage: Make sure that you see two snapshots and then "Next".
-7. Create a tag with **name=StudentName** (We recommend First initial and last name. e.g. MGriffith).
+7. Add Tags: Create a tag with **name=StudentName** (We recommend First initial and last name. e.g. MGriffith).
-8. Choose existing security group called "SSH and HTTP".
+8. Configure Security Group: Choose existing security group called "SSH and HTTP".
 Review and Launch.
-9. Choose an existing key pair (cshl_2020_student).
+9. Choose an existing key pair (cshl_2021_student) and "Launch Instances".
 10. View instances and wait for your instance to finish initiating.
-11. Find your instance in console and select it, then hit connect to get your public.ip.address.
+11. Find your instance in console and select it, then hit connect to get your public.ip.address (EC2 Instance Connect).
 12. Login to the instance as described below.

 ## Logging in to your own EC2 instance